csci-1301/csci-1301.github.io/labs/ArrayBasics/readme.md

 Now answer the following questions.

 #.
-One of these statements is not "incorrect" in the sense that it won't prevent your program from executing, but it is not doing what you would have expected: which one?
+One of these statements is not "incorrect" in the sense that it will not prevent your program from executing, but it is not doing what you would have expected: which one?
 #.
 Can you read and understand the error messages you obtained for the others?

 # Second Array Manipulation